The Church in Your Home:

 Your children will also benefit from learning the Lord’s Prayer and the Apostles’ Creed.
 These, too, will help them to be more engaged in Sunday corporate worship.
 A great summary of the Christian faith for kids to memorize is the Westminster Shorter Catechism.
 If your children are between ages three and six, they would do well to start with the Children’s Catechism.

 Occasionally you may want to vary your approach by reading a Christian biography written for children, such as God Made Them Great, by John Tallach (Banner of Truth).
 Each day read one chapter, have a brief discussion, and then pray.

 Family worship is attainable

-You will not have to rearrange your life.
+You need not rearrange your life to have family worship.
 Most families meet for about ten-minutes a day, after a meal or before bedtime.
 On days when there is discussion it will happily run longer.